faida16/Resistors/README.md

 ![](Images/IMG_20220502_013216_200.jpg)
 Then we can summerise the different weighted positions of each coloured band which makes up the resistors colour code above in the following tables.

+# Calculation of resistor code values
+The Resistor Colour Code system is all well and good but we need to understand how to apply it in order to get the correct value of the resistor.
+The “left-hand” or the most significant coloured band is the band which is nearest to a connecting lead with the colour coded bands being read from left-to-right as follows:

 # Other guides
 ![](Images/IMG_20220501_234249_475.jpg)
 ![](Images/IMG_20220501_230512_130.jpg)